kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-3.md

 2. Click the `Persistent Subscriptions` link from the top navigation bar.

 3. Click on `$ce-order` directly below the `Stream/Group(s)` column header in the dashboard.
-You will see the `fulfillment` consumer group listed under `$ce-order`.
+The `fulfillment` consumer group should be listed under `$ce-order`.

 ## Step 6.
 Start the Order Processor Application

-When the order processor application is started, it will connect to the `fulfillment` subscription created from last step and begin to process any events in the `$ce-order` stream.
+When the order processor application is started, it will connect to the `fulfillment` subscription created during the previous step and begin to process any events in the `$ce-order` stream.

 1. Run this command in the terminal to start the order processor application: